 II.
-Date of Authorization for Issuance of the Parent Company Only Financial Statementsand Procedures for Authorization
+Date of Authorization for the Issuance of Parent Company Only Financial Statements and Procedures for Authorization

-The parent company only financial statements of the Company (hereinafter referred to as the "Company") for the years ended December 31, 2023 and 2022 were published upon approval of the Board of Directors on February 27, 2024.
+The consolidated financial statements of the Company and subsidiaries (hereinafter referred to as the "Group") for the years ended December 31, 2023 and 2022 were published upon approval of the Board of Directors on February 27, 2024.